Malbec: Argentina

 While acreage of the Malbec is declining in France, in Argentina the grape is surging and has become a "national variety" of a sort that is uniquely identified with Argentine wine.
-The grape was first introduced to the region in the mid 19th century when provincial governor Domingo Faustino Sarmiento instructed the French agronomist Michel Pouget to bring grapevine cuttings from France to Argentina.
+The grape was first introduced to the region in the mid-19th century when provincial governor Domingo Faustino Sarmiento instructed the French agronomist Michel Pouget to bring grapevine cuttings from France to Argentina.
 Among the vines that Pouget brought were the very first Malbec vines to be planted in the country.
 During the economic turmoil of the 20th century, some plantings of Malbec were pulled out to make way for the jug wine producing varieties of Criolla Grande and Cereza.
 The grape was rediscovered in the late 20th century as the Argentine wine industry shifted its focus to premium wine production for export.
 As the Argentine wine industry discovered the unique quality of wine that could be made from the grape, Malbec arose to greater prominence and is today the most widely planted red grape variety in the country.
 As of 2003 there were over 20,000 hectares (50,000 acres) of Malbec in Argentina.
-The Mendoza region is the leading producer of Malbec in Argentina with plantings found throughout the country in places such as La Rioja, Salta, San Juan, Catamarca and Buenos Aires.
+The Mendoza region is the leading producer of Malbec in Argentina with plantings found throughout the country in places such as La Rioja, Salta, San Juan, Catamarca, Rio Negro, Neuquen, Chubut, and Buenos Aires.

 The grape clusters of Argentine Malbec are different from its French relatives, having smaller berries in tighter, smaller clusters.
 This suggests that the cuttings brought over by Pouget and later French immigrants were a unique clone that may have gone extinct in France due to frost and the phylloxera epidemic.
 Argentine Malbec wine is characterized by its deep color and intense fruity flavors with a velvety texture.
 While they lack the tannic structure of French Malbecs, being more plush in texture, Argentine Malbecs have shown aging potential similar to their French counterparts.

 High altitude Mendoza Malbec

 Argentina's most highly rated Malbec wines originate from Mendoza's high altitude wine regions of Luján de Cuyo and the Uco Valley.
-These districts are located in the foothills of the Andes mountains between 800 m and 1500 m elevation (2,800 to 5,000 feet).
+These districts are located in the foothills of the Andes Mountains between 800 m and 1500 m elevation (2,800 to 5,000 feet).